-PhD in Political Science.
-My research focuses on the governing of social and political problems such as safety, gender equality and gendered violence, from feminist & (post)colonial perspectives.
+PhD in Political Science and lecturer in Social work.
+My research primarily concerns the governing of social issues such as safety and gendered violence, from feminist & (post)colonial perspectives.

 I work as an Associate professor at the department of Social Work and have a PhD in political science.
 My research primarily focuses on the governing of social problems such as safety, gender equality and gendered violence, from feminist, (post)colonial and Indigenous perspectives.
-I am also affiliated to the research group Lávvuo - focusing on research and education for Sámi health, at the department of Epidemilogy and Global Health.
+I am also affiliated to the research group Lávvuo - focusing on research and education for Sámi health, as a guest teacher at Umeå Centre for Gender Studies and the Arctic Centre at Umeå University.

 During the last two years I have been the main researcher in a research project focusing on violence against Sámi women in Sweden which is connected to the research group Lávvuo and commissioned by the Sámi parliament in Sweden.
 Within the project, funded by the Sámi Parliament in Sweden, we examine Sámi women's exposure to various forms of violence based on the Sámi Health on Equal Terms survey (Sámi-HLV) carried out in 2021.
 Through qualitative interviews, we also examine the conditions for meeting and preventing violence against Sámi women within the societal support system in Sweden.